spiianzin/stepik_tasks/NN/README.md

 ### Course "Neural networks" https://stepik.org/course/401

-It gives basic knowlege of "Neural networks" theory as well as basic knowlege of using NumPy.
+It gives a basic knowlege of "Neural networks" theory as well as a basic knowlege of using NumPy.
-NumPy - python's library for convinient operating with arrays
+NumPy - a python's library for convinient operating with arrays